 What are your chances of getting pregnant?

 Planning to get pregnant is not as easy as most people imagine, and your chances of getting pregnant depend on many different factors.
 On average, a couple having regular unprotected intercourse has only a 20-25% chance each month to get pregnant.
-On average it takes ½ of the couples more than 6 months to conceive.
+On average it takes 50% of couples more than 6 months to conceive.

 The traditional definition of infertility is usually made after unsuccessfully trying to conceive for more than one year.
 That doesn’t mean you can never get pregnant.
 Many couples who have been trying to get pregnant will successfully get pregnant after one year.